smaclell/smaclell.github.io/_drafts/4-things-your-tests-are-telling-you.md

 which affected the design quite a bit.
 Martin Fowler has a great article contrasting TDD done [classically or with mocking][mockist].
 I am a recovering mockist.
-We talked about this in depth and came to the conclusion that TDD and unit testing were not the issue but instead bad mocking was the reason.
+We talked about this in depth and came to the conclusion that TDD and unit testing were not the issue, but instead bad mocking was the reason.
 You could even call [mocks a code smell][mocks-smell] or recommend [avoiding mocks][avoiding-mocks] to improve test isolation.